 Lastly, the Auburn Research and Technology Foundation (ARTF) and the Auburn Research Park were developed to further integrate research and the business community to complement the economic development and research initiatives of the university.
 In addition to facilitating the commercialization of university technologies and industry-university partnerships, the research park offers employment opportunities for Auburn’s students and graduates, as well as a thriving business incubator.

 From this base of organizational and faculty resources, Auburn hosts a diverse range of outreach activities.
 Annually, the university produces hundreds of conferences, non-credit courses and training programs, with registrations averaging more than 40,000.
 Many of these programs are approved to offer continuing education units (CEUs) and other certifications of completion.
-Auburn conducts hundreds of technical assistance projects annually for industrial and governmental clients across the state, representing millions of dollars in direct impact from improved processes, cost savings, and investments.
+Auburn collaborates on hundreds of technical assistance projects annually with industrial and governmental constituents across the state, representing millions of dollars in direct impact from improved processes, cost savings, and investments.
 Auburn supports roughly 100 outreach facilities and research sites throughout Alabama, giving the university a statewide community presence greater than any other educational institution.
 This makes Auburn’s outreach resources highly accessible to citizens.

 Lists of professional programs are available at the www.auburn.edu/outreach/opce website.
 A comprehensive directory of Auburn’s outreach resources and contacts is available at www.auburn.edu/outreach.